-Residents are satisfied with Rhondda Cynon Taf as a place to live
+80% of residents are satisfied with Rhondda Cynon Taf as a place to live.
+(85% in 2016/17)

-85% in 2016/17 (National Study For Wales data 2016/17 )
+National Study For Wales data 2016/17

-Hot Jam Participant's Parent told us...
+Hot Jam Participant's Parent told us

 "On a daily basis she has spoken about her worries and excitement on this course.
 I know she thoroughly enjoys it...
 Love seeing her develop."